-REVIEW OF EFFECTIVENESS
+4. REVIEW OF EFFECTIVENESS

 - 4.1.
 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework, including the system of internal control.
 The review of effectiveness is informed by the work of the senior managers within the authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and by comments made by the external auditors and other review agencies and inspectorates. - 4.2.
 Internal Audit has conducted an ongoing review of the Council's Corporate Governance processes and carried out audits according to the annual Audit Plan, which was approved by the Corporate Management Team, and the Corporate Governance and Standards Committee (CG&SC).
 We base the Audit Plan on a risk assessment that provides guidance as to the frequency of audits.
 It covers four main themes (Financial Control, Asset Management, Management Control and ICT) specifically to address the main concerns of corporate governance. - 4.3.
 Internal Audit has produced an annual report on Corporate Governance, which is an assessment of corporate governance against CIPFA guidelines.
 They also review standards of internal control including risk and performance management.
-The overall conclusion is that the Council's systems of governance, risk management and Internal Control for the period to 31 March 2018 were generally sound and operates consistently across departments. - 4.4.
+The overall conclusion is that the Council's systems of governance, risk management and Internal Control for the period to 31 March 2019 were generally sound and operate consistently across departments. - 4.4.
 We have used all of this activity to inform the Annual Governance Statement.

-INTERNAL AUDIT STATEMENT
+5. INTERNAL AUDIT STATEMENT

-5.1 In 2017-18 there were 45 planned audits, including service and lean reviews and some contingency work.
-Over the year we have completed or are working on 42 audits which represents 93 per cent of the audit plan.
+5.1 In 2018-19 there were 38 planned pieces of work, including service and lean reviews and some contingency work.
+Over the year we have completed or are working on 36 audits which represents 95 per cent of the audit plan.
 The work carried out so far shows that there is no indication of any material or significant issues arising from this work that affect this statement.
-The results of the work carried out in the year to 31 March 2018 are shown below:
+The results of the work carried out in the year to 31 March 2019 are shown below:

-Assurance Rating Number of A udits

-Substantial 8 18%

-Reasonable 15 33%

-Limited 7 16%

-No Assurance 0 0%

-No Opinion (one-off projects) 6 13%

-In progress(Inc. fundamental service reviews) 6 13%

-Deferred to 2018-19 3 7%
+Assurance Rating Number of Audits Significant Assurance 0 0% Significant Assurance with minor improvement opportunities 18 47% Partial assurance with improvements required 8 22% No Assurance 0 0% No Opinion (one-off projects) Value for Money 10 26% In progress(Inc. fundamental service reviews) 2 5%

 5.2 Where appropriate the audit report provides management recommendations designed to address weaknesses in the system of internal control.
-We report the outcomes of these audits to the CG&SC every six months giving councillors an opportunity to understand the council's compliance with key controls and to discuss any areas of concern with the auditors.
+We report the outcomes of these audits to the CG&SC every six months giving councillors an opportunity to understand the Council's compliance with key controls and to discuss any areas of concern with the auditors.
 We also update councillors on the progress of recommendations.
-In 2017-18, there was evidence of sound controls and substantial assurance over our major financial systems.
-All of the main financial systems that feed into the council's financial statements have good controls in place and have been given satisfactory assurance following the audit reviews.
-There were no control weaknesses found in the audits which represent a significant or material risk to the council.
+In 2018-19, there was evidence of sound controls and substantial assurance over our major financial systems.
+All of the main financial systems that feed into the Council's financial statements have good controls in place and have been given satisfactory assurance following the audit reviews.
+There were no control weaknesses found in the audits which represent a significant or material risk to the Council.